-Doctor Spurzheim, whose inquiries upon this subject have been very extensive, and who has for many years devoted himself to the task of ascertaining the influence of the organization upon the mental and moral faculties, thus remarks, in his View of the Elementary Principles of Education: "Many parents anxiously strive to cultivate the intellect of their children, and neglect to fortify their constitution.
+Doctor Spurzheim, whose inquiries upon this subject have been very extensive, and who has for many years devoted himself to the task of ascertaining the influence of the organization upon the mental and moral faculties, thus remarks, in his Essay upon the Elementary Principles of Education:-'Many parents anxiously strive to cultivate the intellect of their children, and neglect to fortify their constitution.
 They believe that children cannot too soon learn to read and write.
 Their children, therefore, are obliged to remain many hours in school, breathing an impure air, while they ought to be developing the organs of the body by exercise.
-The more delicate the children are, and the more their affections and minds are precocious, the more important it is that the above error should be avoided; if it is not, premature death is often the consequence of this infraction of the laws of nature.
-We often see, also, that those much admired in infancy for their genius, waste all their energies in youth, and at a mature age, possess but ordinary minds.
-Experience demonstrates, that of any number of children, of equal intellectual powers, those that receive no particular care in infancy, and who do not learn to read and write until the constitubenefit of a good physical education, very soon surpass in their studies those who commence study earlier and read numerous books, when very young.
-The mind ought never to be cultivated at the expense of the body; and physical education ought to precede that of the intellect; and then proceed simultaneously with it, without cultivating one faculty to the neglect of others; for health is the base, and instruction the ornament of education."50 work.
+The more delicate the children are, and the more their affections and minds are precocious, the more important it is that the above error should be avoided: if it is not, premature death is often the consequence of this infraction of the laws of nature.
+We often see, also, that those much admired in infancy for their genius, waste all their energies in youth, and, at a mature age, possess but ordinary minds.
+Experience demonstrates that of any number of children, of equal intellectual powers, those that receive no particular care in infancy, and who do not learn to read and write until the constitution begins to be consolidated, but who enjoy the benefit of a good physical education, very soon surpass in their studies those who commence study earlier, and read numerous books, when very young.
+The mind ought never to be cultivated at the expense of the body; and physical education ought to precede that of the intellect, and then proceed simultaneously with it, without cultivating one faculty to the neglect of others; for health is the base, and instruction the ornament of education.'\

+\ The above is taken from the French edition of this valuable work.
 A later edition in English, with additions, has been published, which I have not seen.
-The learned and estimable author of the above, is now in this country, and proposes to lecture upon the interesting science of Phrenology; a science to which he has given a philosophical character, and which, by his labours, he has advanced to its present high standing.
-I cannot but believe that his visit to this country will be productive of great good, by directing the attention of the public to the immense importance of physical education; a branch of education the almost entire neglect of which, in this country, threatens dangerous and lasting consequences.
-As to the correctness of the Phrenological system, I am not qualified to determine; but so far as I have had an opportunity of observing, I think it explains the phenomena of the morbid action of the brain far better than any other.
+The learned and estimable author of the above is now in America, and proposes to lecture upon the interesting science of phrenology, -a science to which he has given a philosophical character, and which, by his labours, he has advanced to its present high standing.
+I cannot but believe that his visit to this country will be productive of great good, by directing the attention of the public to the immense importance of physical education, - a branch of education the almost entire neglect of which, in this country, threatens dangerous and lasting consequences.
+As to the correctness of the phrenological system I am not qualified to determine; but so far as I have had an opportunity of observing, I think it explains the phenomena of the morbid action of the brain far better than any other.

 I leave this note as it was in the first edition, though the work referred to has been reprinted in this country.
-I still hope, that although its illustrious author lived but a few months after his arrival in this country, that his visit will be of great service to it, and that he will ere long be accounted a great benefactor.
+I still hope, that although its illustrious author lived but a few months after his arrival in this country, his visit will be of great service to it, and that he will ere long be accounted a great benefactor.